Sexism can also be very subtle

 Just recently, a top manager reported in her highly regarded book about how she made it to the top with such inconspicuous behavior.

 In this way, however, the stereotypes cared for by men and women are still cemented.
 A disadvantage, because in reality, the stereotypes of society have long since set out - more than many are dear.

 This shows, for example, an exciting discussion that came up recently in my blog: Not a few men want to wear high heels in public and in the job - and take this request for granted.

 And in the rather conservative Banff, deep in western Canada in the Rocky Mountains, I came across the “Walk a Mile in her Shoes” campaign a while ago - in which men pursue this very pleasure.
 Seasoned cowboys in high heels?
 Or your own boss?

 Difficult to imagine - but why not?
 Why should only women be allowed to take on the role of the opposite sex?
 This shows how absurd the role stereotypes in our heads really are.
 And that, given the social developments, we would do well to rethink them thoroughly.
 Also and especially when it comes to our everyday work.

-Then we would no longer have the stupid discussion about how women manage to combine children and careers.
+Then we would no longer have the stupid discussion of how women manage to combine children and a career.
 Because that's not always easy - not even for men, as a recent case shows.
-Some time ago the story of a man went through the press, who was given notice on the first working day after six months of parental leave.
+Because some time ago the story of a man went through the press who was fired on his first day at work after six months of parental leave.